RobRich999/Chromium_Clang/README.md

 Builds marked with the "+avx" tag require processors with AVX instruction set support.

 Builds marked with the "+avx2" tag require processors with AVX2 instruction set support.

+Builds marked with the "+amd_znver" tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.

 Builds marked with the "+fma" tag require processors with FMA instruction set support.